Best: Isles cap turnaround with playoff berth

 Oh, and they did it while calling two arenas home, a profoundly unconventional arrangement that will continue in the playoffs if they reach the second round.

-The good vibrations were evident from the start against the Sabres, with fans getting into it early and often with Islanders chants, and with their team dominating play.
+The fact that it happened at the Coliseum, a building the Islanders thought they were leaving forever four years ago, made it even more satisfying, and a bit surreal.

-The Islanders at one point had a 12-1 advantage in shots on goal, including the one that produced the first score – when Jordan Eberle put in the rebound of a shot by Mathew Barzal.
+“Two years ago, if you’d asked me if this would happen, I would have told you: no chance,” said Martin, who left the Islanders for two seasons in Toronto before returning.
+“It was special to do it here.
+Our fans have been unbelievable all season supporting us.
+They brought the energy.”

-Still, the Islanders could have and should have had more.
-Anthony Beauvillier was awarded a penalty shot when Brandon Montour tripped him on a breakaway, but goalie Carter Hutton had an easy save.
+The good vibrations were evident from the start, with fans getting into it early and often with generic Islanders chants that later evolved into, “We want the playoffs,” and “Bar-ry Trotz, Bar-ry Trotz.”

-“The goal is to make the playoffs,” Eberle said before the game.
-“It’s the same mentality we’ve had all year.
-If we clinch, we clinch.
+Asked about the chant, Trotz said, “It’s very nice, but they can cheer the players.
+They’re the ones playing . . .
+I’m just that pretty face behind the bench.”

-“The biggest thing is we have a mentality that we’re going to be in the playoffs right now and we want to give ourselves the best opportunity to do well there.
-It’s just a matter of playing our best to the finish here.”
+“It’s awesome,” captain Anders Lee said. “ We’ve been up in the standings for quite a while, so this doesn’t feel like a surprise or that we should be jumping for joy.”

-Saturday night was not the finish line of the marathon.
+In the big picture, that is true.
+The goal is winning the Cup, as always.
+So no, Saturday was not the finish line of the marathon.
 But it was a mile marker worth celebrating.

 Comments